EchoDavidHinojosa/CrudeOil-Predictor-XGBoost/README.md

 # CrudeOil-Predictor-XGBoost

-**WTI-Forecaster-XDays** es un proyecto de machine learning diseñado para predecir el precio futuro del petróleo WTI (West Texas Intermediate) a *X días vista* aunque optimizado para 1D o 7D, utilizando modelos de aprendizaje automático optimizados con XGBoost y datos económicos, financieros y geopolíticos.
+**WTI-Forecaster-XDays** is a machine learning project designed to predict the future price of WTI crude oil (West Texas Intermediate) *X days ahead*, optimized for 1D or 7D, using machine learning models boosted by XGBoost and economic, financial, and geopolitical data.

 ---

-## 🚀 Características principales
+## 🚀 Main Features

-- 🔮 Predicción del precio futuro del WTI con diferentes horizontes de tiempo (`X` días).
+- 🔮 Future price prediction of WTI with different time horizons (`X` days).

-- 📊 Integración de múltiples fuentes de datos:
+- 📊 Integration of multiple data sources:

-  - Precios históricos del WTI
+  - Historical prices of WTI
-  - S&P 500 y Dólar estadounidense
+  - S&P 500 and US Dollar
   - GPR (Geopolitical Risk Index)
-  - Tráfico en canales marítimos (Suez y Panamá)
+  - Maritime traffic through Suez and Panama canals
-  - Precio de acciones del sector petrolero (Exxon Mobil)
+  - Stock prices of the oil sector (Exxon Mobil)

-- ⚙️ Entrenamiento con `XGBoost` acelerado por GPU.
+- ⚙️ Training with GPU-accelerated `XGBoost`.

-- 🧠 Generación de variables avanzadas: momentum, volatilidad, eventos extremos, medias móviles, etc.
+- 🧠 Generation of advanced features: momentum, volatility, extreme events, moving averages, etc.

-- 📈 Visualización de resultados y evaluación del rendimiento con métricas clave.
+- 📈 Visualization of results and performance evaluation with key metrics.

 ---

-## 📁 Estructura del proyecto
+## 📁 Project Structure

 Modelo Koala/
   ├── Codigo/